 This dough type is also called sugar dough with a high amount of sugar, so it tastes really sweet and may remind you of cookies.
 You may apply this dough to make cookies and tarts for a delectable dessert.

 Want to make this sweet pate sucree?
 Here’s basically how!

 You may find pate sablee under the name “sandy dough,” which relates to their cookie-like appearance.
 First, the baker will cream fat with sugar to make this dough.
 After that, they will add eggs and then flour to complete the mixture.

 The blind baking technique will be applied to bake the crust, either whole or partially baked.
 The traditional recipe usually calls for 15% sugar and 15% ground almond.
 Nowadays, some new pate sablee recipes may also require egg yolks to get a more tender crust.

-Do you know that pate sablee is the regular dough for making tarts – a famous dessert of France?
-And this dish has gained its popularity all around the world!
-People of all ages love to have this dessert any time of the day.
+Do you know that pate sablee is the regular dough for making tarts – a famous dessert from France?
+People of all ages love to have this world-famous dessert any time of the day.

 Many chefs use pate sablee to make delicious desserts with a pie crust.
 You can also bake the sablee dough without any ingredient addition.
 The outcome will become the best cookies ever for your children!